section-engineering-education/engineering-education/articles/capsule-networks-an enhancement-to-convolution-neural-networks/index.md

 Before we understand what a CapsNet is, let's first understand what a capsule is.

 A capsule is a collection of neurons that learn to detect an object or parts of an object in an image.
 Its output is a vector whose length represents the existence of an entity being present in an image.
+The length of the vector acts as a confidence score.
+The vectors with longer lengths give a higher confidence score that the entity exists in the image, while those with shorter lengths give lower confident scores.
+The vector's length guides the network on which capsules to pick to forward to a higher capsule where more processing can be done.
 The vector orientation describes instantiation parameters such as the object's rotation, size, or its exact location in an image.
 A slight adjustment to the object's rotation or its size changes the vector's orientation with proportion to its input, but its length remains the same.

 Below is an example of an output that denotes an object's location in a CapsNet.
 The vectors' length where the object is placed is longer than those of the vectors where the object isn't placed.
 The vectors' orientation could represent their position, rotation, size, or scale in the image.